 For your site’s design, little things like where a line breaks matter, so being able to quickly preview different translations helps ensure that everything looks pixel-perfect for every language.

 With that being said – you don’t have to do everything by yourself!
-If you’d prefer to let Google do all the work, you can enable Google Translate in the plugin’s settings (you’ll need to get a free Google Translate API key, though):
+If you’d prefer to let an automatic translation service do all the work, you can enable automatic translation in the plugin’s settings.
+You’ll be able to choose from two options – the Google Translate API and DeepL:

-And the Pro version also lets you create separate translator accounts at your site.
+And the Pro version also lets you create separate translator accounts at your site, so you can let professional translators edit the translations without giving them access to your backend.

 TranslatePress Translation Completeness

-Another one of TranslatePress’ big selling points is that it lets you translate everything on your WordPress site.
+Another one of TranslatePress’s big selling points is that it lets you translate everything on your WordPress site.

 Using the same visual interface, you’ll be able to translate: